Elizabeth Gilbert’s Eat Pray Love: A Must-Read or Overhyped?

 • I read and loved The Signature of all Things by the same author Elizabeth Gilbert

-• I was chit-chatting books with a few friends of mine, and they were discussing this book.
+• I was chit-chatting books with a few friends, and they discussed this book.
 When I said I hadn’t read it, their reaction was a dumbfounded shock.
 But, but, you are the book blogger, one friend spluttered; how could you not have read this book?
 And so on and so forth.
 So, after that reaction, the first thing I did was check out this book from my library and read it as soon as possible.

 What’s the Book About?